 Link-Elements Solve The Revit Api Linked Element Transform Limitation

 The linked element transform limitation manifests only in the Revit API context, which subsequently exposes a number of BimorphNodes to the problem.
-As mentioned, this limitation causes linked elements to default to their external files center-to-center position, even if the elements Link Instance has been transformed in the host document.
+As mentioned, this limitation causes linked elements to default to their external files origin-to-origin position, even if the elements Link Instance has been transformed in the host document.
 The Revit projects most at risk of this problem are those where transformations have been applied to the Link Instance for coordination purposes, which is likely if Shared Coordinates are in use or if linked models have been manually moved to align with the main building model.

 The problem is most pronounced when calling Revit API methods on a linked element where its relative location in the host file is required to yield a result.
 For example, the Revit API ElementQuickFilter and ElementSlowFilter class methods – which are used for clash detection in the BimorphNodes BoundingBox and Element nodes – produce erroneous results if element A vs B includes any linked elements which have been transformed.
-This is especially confusing to users since any linked Revit models which are moved to visually align with other links or live elements in the host file, are always positioned back at their respective center-to-center locations in the API context, causing the clash results to fail unexpectedly.
+This is especially confusing to users since any linked Revit models which are moved to visually align with other links or live elements in the host file, are always positioned back at their respective origin-to-origin locations in the API context, causing the clash results to fail unexpectedly.

 The following example illustrates the problem, showing the position of bounding boxes created in the API context from linked wall elements while its Link Instance is transformed.
-One would expect the bounding boxes to be drawn where the walls are positioned in the host model, but the Revit API limits them to the links center-to-center location:
+One would expect the bounding boxes to be drawn where the walls are positioned in the host model, but the Revit API limits them to the links origin-to-origin location:

 LinkElements on the other-hand solve the problem by handling linked elements at their host location (where you see it in Revit), and this new functionality forms the basis for enabling holistic linked element support in the BimorphNodes BoundingBox and Element nodes: